Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/05-application.md

 5. Otherwise, we haven't found the end yet.
 Iterate over each of the neighbors of the current node.
    1. Try recursively calling our helper with the neighbor as the new start node.
    2. If a path can be found, this call will return the path.
 If no path can be found, it will return `None`.
-   3. ➡️ If we got back a path, we're done!
+   3. ➡️ If we get back a path, we're done!
 Return the path up the call chain
    4. Iterate over the remaining neighbors.
 6. ➡️ If we make it through all the neighbors without finding a path then the current node is not part of the path.
 Remove it from the end of the path list.
 7. ➡️ Return `None` to indicate that we didn't find a path through this node.
 This will allow the caller to continue iterating over the neighbors of the previous node.
 Since we removed this node from the path list, the subsequent recursive calls will not consider this node as part of the path.

 </details>

-The main difference in how we search through the graph is that now, we don't need to visit every node.
+Notice that now when we search through the graph we may not need to visit every node.
 As soon as we find the end node, we can stop searching and start returning.
 Otherwise, the general approach is the same as depth first search, save that we need to keep track of the path we have taken so far.
 We add it to the path list before checking the neighbors, and remove it from the path list if we don't find a path through the current node.

-Using those steps as a guide, think about how to write the function.
-Then take a look at our implementation!
-Notice that checking the directions around each node has the complication of needing to handle the case of the adjacent cell being out of bounds.
-We could simplify our main code by using a helper function to look up the value of the cell at the given row and column.
-If the row or column is out of bounds, we can treat it as though it were a wall.
-Then our main direction-handling code can be simplified to just checking whether or not the cell is a wall.
+Using the steps above as a guide, think about how to write the function.
+Try to implement `find_graph_path_helper` in the following challenge.
+The challenge has progressive hints.
+Keep clicking through them to reveal a version of the steps above arranged more like pseudocode.
+And if you get stuck, the final hint has a suggested implementation available for you to study.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->